The Five Best Speed Bag Workouts

 - Proper footwear - no matter what you're doing in the studio, you'll want to wear the right shoes to offer support as you keep your feet moving.
 Invest in some high-quality boxing shoes or at least some comfortable trainers in the interim.

 - A speed bag - obviously, you'll need a speed bag to practice with.
 If you install one at home, ensure that it's hung properly for the best results.
+Title boxing and Everlast are two brands known for making a good, high quality punching bag.

 - Your favorite playlist - music is a huge motivational tool that can help improve your endurance and keep you moving and grooving as you practice with the speed bag.
 If you choose Eye of the Tiger, we won't judge.